 For local management to proceed, customers representing at least 70% of the water allocations by volume needed to accept the offer and at least 50% (of water allocations by volume) needed to elect to become members.
-The offer closed on 16 March, 2018, with more than 97% support for the assets to be owned and managed by an irrigator-owned company and a majority of eligible irrigators electing to become members.
+The offer closed in May, with more than 95% support for the assets to be owned and managed by an irrigator-owned company.

-Subject to the completion of the transfer process Mallawa Irrigation will own and manage the assets from July 1, 2018.
+Subject to the completion of the transfer process Theodore Water Ltd Pty will own and manage the assets from October 1, 2018.

-This document was sent to all current customers of St George channel scheme.
+This document was sent to all current customers on the Theodore irrigation channel.
 The offer document included information on:

 - the proposed terms of the transfer to local management